 Data in the United States of America is showing that it is one of the most frequent infections for a male to have and that when a positive test is confirmed most of its sufferers do not even realize that they actually have it in the place.
 Due to a serious lack of any outward symptoms, it is one of the hard to spot viruses.

-A man will upon having the infection show a weeping discharge that will be yellow in colour, a burning sensation or tingle in the throat after performing oral sex and a feeling of burning pain when passing urine.
+A man will upon having the infection show a weeping discharge that will be yellow in color, a burning sensation or tingle in the throat after performing oral sex and a feeling of burning pain when passing urine.
 Their testes will be swollen and painful to touch, and the throat glands will become sensitive to pain and swelling.
 This will occur at around 14 days after they have first been infected with the actual bacteria.

 Treatments which are now given include drugs which are taken by mouth and an antibiotic which is given via an injection.
 Those of you who have regular partners should get them treated as well and have no sexual contact whatsoever during the treatment period.
 It is most important to be treated as soon as possible or it could develop into making a male infertile by having Epididymitis, and also the scarring of your urethra tube which will then lead to painful prostrate and urinating problems.